XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-account | [address](#address) | The address of the account to get the account objects of. ledgerHash | string | *Optional* (Optional) A 20-byte hex string for the ledger version to use. ledgerIndex | integer | *Optional* (Optional) The sequence number of the ledger to use, or a shortcut string to choose a ledger automatically. ledgerIndex | string | *Optional* (Optional) The sequence number of the ledger to use, or a shortcut string to choose a ledger automatically. limit | integer | *Optional* (Optional) The maximum number of objects to include in the results. type | string | *Optional* (Optional) Filter results to include only this type of ledger object.
+account | [address](#address) | The address of the account to get the account objects of. ledger_hash | string | *Optional* (Optional) A 20-byte hex string for the ledger version to use. ledger_index | integer | *Optional* (Optional) The sequence number of the ledger to use, or a shortcut string to choose a ledger automatically. ledger_index | string | *Optional* (Optional) The sequence number of the ledger to use, or a shortcut string to choose a ledger automatically. limit | integer | *Optional* (Optional) The maximum number of objects to include in the results. type | string | *Optional* (Optional) Filter results to include only this type of ledger object.
 The valid types are: `check`, `escrow`, `offer`, `payment_channel`, `signer_list`, and `state` (trust line).